bcgov/naad-connector/README.md

 ## Usage

 ## Secrets
+> Vault secrets are not going to be used for MVP.
 - production deployments will use vault secrets, there is code that either accepts secrets in the form of env variables or for example `export MY_SECRET=password` or a vault file called `/vault/secrets/MY_SECRET`

 ### Local Deployment